 Bridge Loan Calculator

-Bridge loans, also known as gap financing or interim financing, are short-term loans designed to help borrowers bridge the gap between two transactions, typically the purchase of a new property and the sale of an existing one.
-Bridge loans are usually used to finance the down payment on a new property while the borrower waits for their current property to sell.
+Bridge loans—also called gap financing or interim financing—are short-term loans.
+They help borrowers bridge the gap between two transactions.
+This is typically the purchase of a new property and the sale of an existing property.
+Borrowers usually use bridge loans to finance the down payment on the new property while they wait for their current property to sell.

-To use the bridge loan calculator, the user will need to provide the following inputs:
+To use the bridge loan calculator, the user must provide the following inputs:

-- Cash available - The amount of cash the borrower has available to put towards the down payment.
+- Cash available—The amount of cash the borrower has available to apply to the down payment.

-- First mortgage amount - The amount of the first (or primary long-term) mortgage on the new property that the borrower plans to take out.
+- First mortgage amount—The amount of the first (primary long-term) mortgage on the new property that the borrower plans to take out.

 Information

-Once the user has provided these inputs, the bridge loan calculator will provide the following outputs:
+After the user provides these inputs, the bridge loan calculator will display the following outputs:

-- Monthly interest-only payment - If the bridge loan requires the debtor to pay only the interest due, this output will display the monthly interest-only payment amount.
+- Monthly interest-only payment—If the bridge loan requires the borrower to pay only the interest due, this output shows the monthly interest-only payment amount.

-Click on the "Help" button for more details and an example.
+Click the “Help” button for additional details and an example.

 Bridge loans may be risky

-Bridge loans can be risky because they often come with high-interest rates and fees, and they are typically secured by the borrower's current property.
-If the borrower is unable to sell their property quickly, they may be unable to pay back the bridge loan, which could lead to default and potentially losing their current property.
-Additionally, the borrower may be subject to penalties if they are unable to pay back the bridge loan on time.
+Bridge loans can be risky because they often include higher interest rates and fees, and they are typically secured by the borrower’s current property.
+If the borrower cannot sell the property quickly, they may be unable to repay the bridge loan.
+This can result in default and the potential loss of the property.
+In addition, the borrower may face penalties if the loan is not repaid on time.

-To minimize the risks associated with bridge loans, borrowers should carefully consider their financial situation and ensure that they have a solid plan for selling their current property before taking out a bridge loan.
-They should also shop around for the best rates and terms and avoid lenders who charge excessive fees.
+To reduce the risks associated with bridge loans, borrowers should carefully review their financial situation and confirm that they have a clear plan to sell their current property before taking out a bridge loan.
+Borrowers should also compare lenders, seek competitive rates and terms, and avoid lenders that charge excessive fees.

-Bridge loans are most commonly reserved for real estate financing though they don't have to be.
-A bridge loan is usually a short term loan that provide funds for purchasing an asset (such as a home) when the cash-on-hand along with the primary loan is not enough to pay for the asset.
+Bridge loans are most commonly used for real estate financing, although they do not have to be.
+A bridge loan is usually a short-term loan that provides funds to purchase an asset (such as a home) when the cash on hand and the primary loan together are not enough to pay for the asset.

-If the lending institution for the new mortgage requires that you put a deposit of 20% down, $160,000, at closing, you will not have the cash if the closing has not taken place on your current home.
+If the lender for the new mortgage requires a 20% down payment of $160,000 at closing, you will not have enough cash if the closing on your current home has not yet occurred.
 This is where a bridge loan can be used.

 -$50,000 cash on hand